American green tree frog: Description

+The American green tree frog is moderately sized.
+It has long legs, a streamlined and slender build, and smooth skin.
+It has large, protruding eyes with horizontal pupils.
+The American green tree frog ranges from 3.2 to 6.4 cm in length.
+For perspective on the growth of juveniles, recently metamorphosed "young-of-the-year" were found to be about 20.6 mm.

+Their dorsum can range in color from the more common bright green to reddish-brown.
+Their moist skin is ventrally smooth and dorsally granular.
+Such a range in coloration may result in the frog being mistaken for other species.
+Some evidence suggests that green tree frogs can exhibit a color change in response to their background and/or temperature.

 The dorsum is peppered with small golden spots, and the frogs have a white to cream coloration on their ventral side.
-American green tree frogs also contain white prominent lateral stripes and are normally ectothermic and heterothermic amphibians.
+American green tree frogs also contain white prominent lateral stripes.

+They are normally ectothermic and heterothermic.

-The American green tree frog weighs on average 3.76g in mass with a range between 2.15g - 5.11g.
+The American green tree frog weighs on average 3.76g with a range between 2.15g and 5.11g.
 Female frogs are usually larger than males.
 Larger males tend to have an upper hand in attracting females than smaller males either through increased physical strength in duels or more pronounced call signals during mating competition.

 Distribution and habitat

-The American green tree frog is found in the central and southeastern United States with a geographic range from the Eastern Shore of Maryland to southeast Florida with populations as far west as central Texas and as far north as Delaware and southern New Jersey.
-The American green tree frog is considered monotypic, but clinal variation has beven observed from Florida north along the Atlantic coastal plain.
+The American green tree frog is found in the central and southeastern United States with a geographic range from the Eastern Shore of Maryland to southeast Florida with populations as far west as central Texas and as far north as Delaware and southern New Jersey, though the size of its distribution may be larger or vary seasonally.
+They are indigenous to the coastal plains of North Carolina, South Carolina, Georgia, and all of Florida.
+The American green tree frog is considered monotypic, but clinal variation has been observed from Florida north along the Atlantic coastal plain.
 This may be attributed to the result of strong selection and/or drift.

-American green tree frogs prefer to live in open canopy forests and permanent waters filled with plentiful vegetation.
-The species is found in natural and settled environments.
+American green tree frogs prefer to live in open canopy forests with a permanent water source and filled with plentiful vegetation.
+The species is found in both natural and settled environments, often being sighted in backyards with ponds, in garages or garden structures.
 The species commonly resides in cypress ponds, water lily prairies, and marshes.
 They are often found perched on twigs, low branches, and grasses.